Best Attractions Along Route 40 in Missouri, a National Road Trip

 The University of Missouri Ashland Wildlife Research Area is found near to Cedar Township and Fulton, before you arrive at Columbia MO.

-The University of Missouri in Columbia is the atet's biggest research university.
-Founded in 1839, it is also the first public university west of the Mississippi River and the first state university the Louisiana Purchase.
+The University of Missouri at Columbia is the largest local research university.
+Founded in 1839, it is also the first public university west of the Mississippi River and the first state university founded in the Louisiana Purchase.

 At this writing, the school offers at least 280 degree programs, with 75 online degrees available, all the way through PhDs, MDs, and DVMs.

 The campus in Columbia is a designated botanical garden, with several buildings preserved as National Historic Sites.

 Some of the school's most forward looking programs include Food for the Future and Sustainable Energy.
 An associated university researcher has won the National Medal of Science for developing the successful Boron Neutron Capture mode of cancer treatment.